How to Become a Licensed Conveyancing Apprentice

 Once your apprenticeship has been completed, you will be fully qualified!
 You will now be able to receive a substantial pay rise and many more opportunities will now be open to you.
 All at no cost to yourself!
 Another win for apprenticeships v university!

-If you would like to know more about becoming a member of the Council of Licensed Conveyancers through an apprenticeship, please contact us at law@astranti.com and one of our advisors will get back to you within 24 hours (weekdays only) or, alternatively, give us a call on 0800 0487 803.
+If you would like to know more about becoming a member of the Council of Licensed Conveyancers through an apprenticeship, please get in touch with us and one of our advisors will get back to you within 24 hours (weekdays only).
 We’d love to hear from you!

 Comments